-After months of planning by over 700 student organisers and facilitators, SIT welcomed over 2,800 freshmen to the SIT First Year Experience with a series of physical and virtual activities – SIT Helix, Day Zero, Club Fair and Virtual Platform.
+After months of planning by more than 600 student organisers and facilitators, SIT welcomed over 2,600 freshmen to the SIT First Year Experience with a series of physical and virtual activities – SIT Helix, Day Zero, Club Fair and Virtual Platform.

 The SIT First Year Experience online interface that allowed freshmen to alternate between various first year experiences was a hit among students.

 Although this is the second year that saw a large part of the SIT orientation hosted online, SIT made sure that our freshmen had the full First Year Experience during their orientation.

 SIT Helix – Connecting with SIT-DNA and Culture

 Helix is an evolution of the conventional orientation camp to an induction programme.
 It is a platform for freshmen to connect with the SIT community; learn about our DNA and culture; meet fellow freshmen from other degree programmes; and get to know more about the services provided for students, while retaining the fun elements of an orientation camp.

 Close to 1,000 freshmen and 73 student organisers and facilitators participated in this two-day virtual event over three sessions.
 Prof John Thong, Deputy President (Academic) and Provost-designate, gave a warm welcome to the freshmen, while A/Prof Foo Yong Lim, Assistant Provost (Applied Learning), shared about interdisciplinary learning and the university’s framework for transferable skills learning.

 The freshmen shared what interdisciplinary learning means to them.